 Please avoid calling school at dismissal, 3:15 to 3:45.
 There is a lot of activity at this time.

 Social Media

-School maintains the right to refuse admission or remove from enrollment any parent/guardian or student who posts unapproved photos or statements pertaining to school or school events.
+JPII School reserves the right to refuse admission or remove from enrollment any parent/guardian or student who posts unapproved or inappropriate photos or statements pertaining to the school, its faculty, administration, or students, or school events.